MetaSys-LISBP/PhysioFit/docs/quickstart.rst

 Graphical user interface
 --------------------------------------

-To launch the Graphical User Interface, type in a terminal (Windows: Anaconda Prompt):
+To launch the Graphical User Interface, type in a terminal (e.g. Anaconda Prompt if installed on Windows):

 .. code-block:: bash

   physiofit

-If you installed the package in a specific Anaconda environment, make sure to be in this environment before starting PhysioFit.
+If you installed the package in a specific environment, make sure to activate this environment before starting PhysioFit.

 PhysioFit interface will open in a new browser window.

 .. image:: _static/interface.jpg
    :scale: 85%

 Select an input
-data file (which can be a .tsv file containing the data or a json configuration file containing the run parameters and a path towards the data, see :doc:`usage` for more details), modify the calculation parameters according to your experiment, and click on :samp:`Run flux calculation`.
+file (which can be a .tsv file containing the data or a json configuration file containing the run parameters and a path towards the data, see :doc:`usage` for more details), modify the calculation parameters according to your experiment, and click on :samp:`Run flux calculation`.
 PhysioFit proceeds automatically to the flux calculation and display its progress and important messages.
 The output of the calculations (i.e. fluxes and associated confidence intervals) will be written in a text file along a log file.